Trouble breathing: Could it be asthma?

 Trouble breathing can be a sign of asthma.
 For many people, the main signs and symptoms of asthma are wheezing, shortness of breath, excess mucus and chest tightness.
 For others, a chronic cough that comes and goes every now and then may be the main or only symptom of asthma.

-Such symptoms can also be caused by certain medications and other conditions, including emphysema, respiratory infections, bronchitis, hay fever (allergic rhinitis), acid reflux and heart disease (cardiovascular disease).
+Trouble breathing can also be caused by other conditions, including emphysema, respiratory infections, bronchitis, hay fever (allergic rhinitis), acid reflux and heart disease (cardiovascular disease).

-Asthma is more likely to be causing your symptoms if:
+Asthma is more likely to be causing your symptoms if any of the following apply:

 - You're an adult who had asthma or asthma-like symptoms as a child.